dafny-lang/dafny/docs/HowToFAQ/FAQFunctionMethod.md

 ---
 title: Is there any difference between a method without a modifies clause and a function method with a reads this clause?
-I know that the later you can use in expressions, but otherwise.
-Is there anything the former can do that the later can’t, for example?
+I know that the latter you can use in expressions, but otherwise.
+Is there anything the former can do that the latter can’t, for example?
 ---

 ## Question